 The program is driven by Augustinian Catholic values that characterize the mission of the University: the unity of knowledge, the holistic nature of human beings, the importance of community, the discovery of truth and a commitment to addressing the needs of disadvantaged and marginalized populations.

-The College of Nursing, established in 1953, has a reputation of excellence and is highly respected for its contribution to graduate education, which commenced in 1980.
+The Fitzpatrick College of Nursing, established in 1953, has a reputation of excellence and is highly respected for its contribution to graduate education, which commenced in 1980.
 Nursing deans, faculty, and leaders in healthcare throughout the United States and abroad are alumni of its programs.

 A unique approach: the DNP Project

 The DNP Project should reflect learning from course work and application to clinical practice.
-Students will complete a minimum of 500 clinical hours while working on the DNP Project.
+Students will complete a minimum of 500 practice hours while working on the DNP Project.
 The final project will be a scholarly, tangible deliverable in the form of a publishable manuscript.
 The project will be reviewed by a committee and formally presented at the project’s clinical site and with the broader community.

 The DNP program is designed to ensure that the graduates attain the required advanced knowledge and skills to navigate the complexities of the healthcare system.